Doc Severinsen: Personal life

-Severinsen's children are Nancy, Cindy, Allen, Robin, and Judy.
-He has eight grandchildren, including Blaire and Gray Reinhard, who write and perform roots rock music together in various incarnations as Curtis & Reinhard and the Blaire Reinhard Band.
-Severinsen has been quoted as saying that he has been married four times.
-His third wife, Emily Marshall, was a television writer and producer, and is an on-camera subject in a PBS documentary produced by American Masters titled, Never Too Late: The Doc Severinsen Story, that premiered April 2, 2021.
+In 1980, he married Emily Marshall, who was a television writer and producer and is an on-camera subject in a 2020 PBS documentary produced by American Masters titled Never Too Late: The Doc Severinsen Story that premiered April 2, 2021.
 They met when she was working as a secretary for The Tonight Show producer Fred de Cordova.
-His current partner, Cathy Leach, is a professor emerita of trumpet at the University of Tennessee.
+In 1992, after The Tonight Show, Severinsen moved to Mexico with his wife, and formed a new band, The San Miguel Five.
+They divorced in 2006.
+Marshall died in 2023.